 Assessment of the patient with atrial fibrillation should include laboratory and diagnostic tests to identify any factors that may be contributing to the development of the arrhythmia as well as to rule out any noncardiac causes of the arrhythmia.
-Appropriate laboratory and diagnostic tests may include the following [3; 11; 23; 30; 31; 32]:
+Appropriate laboratory and diagnostic tests may include the following [10; 28; 37; 38; 39]:

 - Serial cardiac enzymes to evaluate for possible acute myocardial infarction - Arterial blood gases to assess for hypoxia - Thyroid function studies to evaluate for hyperthyroidism - Serum electrolytes, particularly imbalances in sodium, potassium, or magnesium - Complete blood count to evaluate hematocrit and hemoglobin.
-Anemia may aggravate angina and signs of decreased cardiac output. - Chest x-ray to evaluate for signs of congestive heart failure or underlying pulmonary disease/pneumonia - Ultrasound studies (i.e., echocardiography [ECHO]) to identify valvular disease and evaluate left ventricular function - Transesophageal ECHO (TEE) to evaluate for presence of clots in atria - 12-lead ECG to evaluate arrhythmia - Continuous ambulatory ECG monitoring for patients who complain of symptoms associated with atrial fibrillation but are in normal rhythm upon presentation to healthcare system/emergency department - Nuclear medicine cardiac studies
+Anemia may aggravate angina and signs of decreased cardiac output. - Chest x-ray to evaluate for signs of congestive heart failure or underlying pulmonary disease/pneumonia - Ultrasound studies (i.e., echocardiography [ECHO]) to identify valvular disease and evaluate left ventricular function - Transesophageal ECHO (TEE) to evaluate for presence of clots in atria (most sensitive and specific technique for this purpose) - 12-lead ECG to evaluate arrhythmia - Continuous ambulatory ECG monitoring for patients who complain of symptoms associated with atrial fibrillation but are in normal rhythm upon presentation to healthcare system/emergency department - Nuclear medicine cardiac studies